gitter-badger/tinysystemd/README.md

 ###Where is systemd-logind, systemd-hostnamed, systemd-timedated, systemd-blowjobd, etc?

-Why did you came there if you're happy with all of these tools that already shipped with standard systemd package in Debian?
+Why did you came here if you're happy with all of these tools that already shipped with standard systemd package in Debian?
 Go away and jerk off your shiny new GNOME somewhere else.

 ###Why did you rename all of the binaries?